isomerpages/pa-mgwanted/articles/hobbies/_posts/2020-02-26-homegrown-plants-to-add-to-your-diet.md

 ### CHERRY TOMATOES
 **Why they’re great:** This potassium-rich fruit lowers blood pressure and reduces the risk of cardiovascular diseases.
 It is also rich in vitamin C that boosts immunity and collagen production.

 **How to grow:** Get a wire cage or find a spot close to a railing that can support the tomato vines as they grow.
-Water daily and feed your seedlings with organic fertiliser once a week
+Water daily and feed your seedlings with organic fertiliser once a week.
-.

 ![Homegrown Plants To Add To Your Diet](/images/content-articles/hobbies/homegrown-plants-to-add-to-your-diet-img3.jpg)